 - Once the audio has started, tap the center pause/stop button to pause/stop audio

-- To hide the audio panel, just tap anywhere else on the screen
+- To hide the audio panel, just select anywhere else on the screen or swipe arrow down

 - To adjust volume, use the volume controls on your device.